This design was announced as winner of Zaph Design Contest. The design had gone through some changes but you can read the original submission.

 A very good value Woofer is Dayton Audio SD270A-88.
 Low Fs, good xmax, good price and reliably sourced from PartsExpress.
 If that is the chosen woofer, the Linkwitz Transform Biquad will be as follows:

 Image - Linkwitz Transform for Dayton SD270A-88.
-Credit to Sven for providing me measurements.

-If you have other woofers in mind, please provide me with .frd nearfield measurement on the cabinet mouth and I will gladly publish the LT biquad parameters.
+Note: If you have other woofers in mind, please provide me with .frd nearfield measurement on the cabinet mouth and I will gladly publish the LT biquad parameters.

 Midbass & Tweeter Section